iNavFlight/OpenTX-Telemetry-Widget/docs/Tips-&-Common-Problems.md

 * If you change a telemetry sensor's unit (for example m to ft), power cycle the transmitter to see changes
 * If config option `Battery View` is set to `Total` but average cell voltage is displayed, send INAV CLI command: `set report_cell_voltage = OFF`
 * When GPS accuracy (HDOP) is displayed as a decimal, the range is 0.8 - 5.3 and it's rounded to the nearest 0.5 HDOP.
 This is due to HDOP being sent as a single integer from 0 to 9, not as the actual HDOP decimal value  (not applicable to Crossfire)

+## Reporting Issues on Github

+Please include:

+* The TX type (e.g. Radiomaster TX16S, Horus, Zorro etc.)
+* The type and version of radio firmware (e.g. EdgeTX 2.8.0, OpenTX 2.3.15 etc).
+* The flight controller and INAV version (e.g. MATEKF405, INAV 5.1.0)

+Try running the script in the EdgeTX / OpenTX Companion.
+This will force debug mode and display additional information, in particular module line numbers.
+Please including this information in any Github issue.

+For issues concerning discovery or display of sensor information, please provide an EdgeTX / OpenTX telemetry log for TXs that provide such a facility.